Managing Anxiety

 “Realistically, we’re always on some degree of alert for trouble, and there can be an endless stream of repetitive unpleasant thoughts.
 We call them RUTs, which are repetitive, unpleasant thoughts.
 And with physiology, how your body functions, RUTs can affect every cell in your body.”

 So we are left with this paradox that anxiety can be terrifying because of the nature of the emotions or thoughts that come with extreme anxiety and the knowledge that anxiety is not our enemy; anxiety is just anxiety; it is part of our design, and it can be our friend.
 The idea is to not look at anxiety as something to fight with or a bad thing that needs to go away.
 This sets up an internal conflict that creates more anxiety.
 Anxiety results from the story we tell ourselves when our body is speaking to us; if we listen and respect what our body is telling us, we can change the narrative and learn to live with occasional anxiety.
-If we resist, try to control, or push back against anxiety, we create an internal struggle that can take us into our darkest hours.
+If we resist, try to control, panic or even push back against anxiety, we create an internal struggle that can take us into our darkest hours.

 Stress vs. Anxiety